ryan-zeyuan-chen/ROB301/Lab1_Sensor_Actuator/README.md

   * How to upload to the Waffle Pi
   * How to acquire data from the sensors
   * How to drive the actuators

+## Task 1: Publish to 'cmd_vel'
+The goal of this task is to command the wheel to go forward 1 m, then rotate 360◦and then stop.

+## Task 2: Subscribe to 'odom'
+The goal of this task is to retrieve the current pose of the robot.